-Cold and Flu season is in full swing, it’s easy to remember that you must wash your hands frequently, clean countertops and high traffic areas in your home; BUT, many families neglect these commonly used items that achieved the rank of the Top 15 dirtiest things you touch every day!
+Cold and Flu season is in full swing, it’s easy to remember that you must wash your hands frequently, clean countertops and high traffic areas in your home; BUT, many families neglect these commonly used items that achieved the rank of the 15 dirtiest things you touch everyday!

 The 15 dirtiest Things you touch every day

-Money, you literally have NO idea where it’s been, has it been on the floor of a strip club (or worse), in the mouth of a stranger (I see people do this all the time, hold money in their mouths!! *shudder*), the point is, you handle money daily, do you wash your hands afterwards?
-By the way, did you know that smaller denominations have a tendency to have HIGHER bacterial count, this is because they are handled more frequently.
+Money, you literally have NO idea where it’s been, has it been on the floor of a strip club (or worse), in the mouth of a stranger (I see people do this all the time, hold money in their mouths!! *shudder*), the point is, you handle money daily, do you wash your hands afterward?
+By the way, smaller denominations have a tendency to have a HIGHER bacterial count, this is because they are handled more frequently!

 When was the last time you washed the keys on your keyboard?
 Do you use public computers?
 Be aware that these frequently contain bacteria like staph and E.coli on the surfaces.